sakthivelt/LibraryManagement-Clint/README.md

-# Student Management System 🎓
+# Library Management System 🎓

-Student Management System is a web application designed to manage student data.
+Library Management System is a web application designed to manage student data.
 This project is built using React ⚛️, Node.js 🚀, Express, and MongoDB 📊.

 ## Demo